 Wireless communication.
 Teams can use a bandwidth of up to 500 Kbps of the wireless.
+This includes any data transferred, namely the actual payload and any protocol overhead created, e. g., by TCP or UDP.

+Also a team may not send more than 50 packets per second (the equivilant of 10 messages per robot).

-This includes any data transferred, namely the actual payload and any protocol overhead created, e.g., by TCP or UDP.
-If a team uses more bandwidth over a couple of seconds in a game, it will be disqualified for that game.
+If a team uses more bandwidth or sends too many packets over a couple of seconds in a game, it will be disqualified for that game.

 Except for the wireless cards and the access points provided by the organizers of the competition, nobody close to the field is allowed using 2.4 GHz radio equipment (including cellular phones and/or Bluetooth devices).